noir-lang/noir/docs/versioned_docs/version-v0.31.0/getting_started/hello_noir/project_breakdown.md

 sidebar_position: 2
 ---

 This section breaks down our hello world program from the previous section.
-We elaborate on the project structure and what the `prove` and `verify` commands did.

 ## Anatomy of a Nargo Project